Clifton Hill House: History

 In 1911, the university took over the running of the house and they bought the adjacent Callandar House, which dates from the late 18th century and is itself Grade II listed.
 Callandar House was extended in the 1920s thanks to the Wills family (regular benefactors to the university) and, along with Old Clifton, continued to house only female residents.
 Additional land was acquired and, in the early 1960s, Fry Wing was constructed on five floors ("A" to "E" floors) with South Wing following some 10 years later with its 4 floors ("D" to "G" floors).
+From 1988 to 2010, the Warden at that time, Annie Burnside, implemented a major restoration programme, to restore the Georgian house.
+The work carried out won the award for ‘Restoration of a Georgian Country House’ at the London Georgian Group Architectural Awards in November 2004.

 Clifton Hill House now houses approximately 230 students in total, of all genders.
 There is a Junior Common Room with a stage and bar.

 The Hall has been used by the BBC as a film location for The House of Eliott and for episodes of Casualty.